AliElSaleh/RiftBuild/README.md

 riftbuild
 ```

-However if you'd like to build the old fashioned way, there are OS specific build scripts that you can use.
+However, if you'd like to compile from source without `riftbuild`, then there are OS specific build scripts that you can use.
 From the project root directory, run them like so
 ### Windows
 ```